yamcs/yamcs/docs/server-manual/general/time.rst

 Mission Time
 ------------

-The nission time in Yamcs is the "current" time - for a realtime mission that would be the wall clock time (in practice the computer time); for a simulation it would be the simulation time.
+The mission time in Yamcs is the "current" time - for a realtime mission that would be the wall clock time (in practice the computer time); for a simulation it would be the simulation time.

 The mission time is specific to a Yamcs instance and is given by the  :javadoc:`org.yamcs.time.TimeService` configured in that instance.
 The time service is configured using the ``timeService`` keyword in the yamcs.instance.yaml.